-\subsection{Interpretative Phenomenological Analysis}
+\subsubsection{Interpretative Phenomenological Analysis}

-The purpose of interpretative phenomenological analysis (IPA) is to, in depth, explore the processes through which people make sense of their experiences in the social world.
+The purpose of interpretative phenomenological analysis (IPA) is to explore in-depth the processes through which people make sense of their experiences in the social world.
 A basic assumption is that individuals are actively engaged in interpreting events, objects, and people in their lives.
-The phenomena explored by IPA are, usually, of some personal significance to the participants, e.g. life events, relationships or phenomena encountered in life.
+The phenomena explored by IPA are usually of some personal significance to the participants (e.g., life events, relationships, or phenomena encountered in life).
 IPA researchers attempt to understand what it is like to stand in the shoes of the subject.~\cite{smith2011evaluating, smith2015qualitative, pietkiewicz2014practical, brocki2006critical}

 The foundation of IPA was first described and conceptualized in the mid-90s~\cite{smith1997interpretative, jonathan2009interpretative}.
 Early in the development, IPA was mainly used in health psychology.
 However, IPA has rapidly grown and become one of the best known and most commonly used qualitative methodologies in psychology~\cite{smith2011evaluating, willig2007reflections}.
-In recent years, it has branched out into other applied psychologies, e.g. clinical, counseling, educational, and occupational~\cite{jonathan2009interpretative}.
+Recently, it has branched out into other applied psychologies, e.g., clinical, counseling, educational, and occupational~\cite{jonathan2009interpretative}.

 IPA draws upon and has its theoretical roots in the fundamental principles of phenomenology, hermeneutics, and ideography~\cite{pietkiewicz2012praktyczny}.

 Rather than focusing on describing phenomena according to scientific criteria, phenomenological studies focus on how people perceive and talk about objects and events.
 It is primarily concerned with attending to the way things appear to individuals as experiences~\cite{smith2011evaluating, pietkiewicz2012praktyczny}.